All Products

 Prerequisites

-Before you begin, make sure your cluster meets the version requirements:
+Before you use this feature, ensure that your cluster meets the following requirements:

 Step 1: Create a DLM archive policy

-Add the DLM ADD POLICY clause to a CREATE TABLE statement.
-The following example creates a sales table with two policies:
+Use the DLM ADD POLICY clause at the end of the CREATE TABLE statement.
+The following example creates a sales table that uses the order_time column as the partitioning key.
+This table has two policies: an INTERVAL policy and a DLM policy.

-• INTERVAL policy: Automatically creates a new one-year partition when inserted data exceeds the existing range.
+• INTERVAL policy: Automatically creates new partitions for one-year intervals when inserted data falls outside the existing partition ranges.

 CREATE TABLE `sales` (